 1. An Empirical Study of Linking between Talent and Knowledge Management With respect to IT industries in Pune, Maharashtra (India) 3-13 2.
 A Study On Deployment Of Differently-Abled Persons In Indian Hospitality Industry in Purview Of SERVQUAL Model 14-23 3.
 A Study on the Impact of Discount and Odd-Even Pricing Strategy on the Purchase Intentions of OTT Media Users In India.
 24-31 4.
 Bank Merger Benefits: A Study From Stakeholders Perspective 32-40 5.
-Chatbox For Educational Services: Confirmation And Assessment Of Quality Dimensions 41-49 6.
+Chatbot For Educational Services: Confirmation And Assessment Of Quality Dimensions 41-49 6.
 Economic Growth, Financial Development And Stock Market: Sectoral Evidence From India 50-61 7.
 Eliminating Talent Acquisition Challenges In The New Paradigm: A Proposed Model Of Talent Acquisition Process 62-70 8.
 Financial Diary: A Tool For Financial Prudence 71-81 9.
 Impact Of Monetary Stimulus Package To Counter Economic Crisis -COVID 19 82-89 10.
 Impact Of Online Working Mode On The Work-Life Balance (WLB): An Empirical Analysis Of Banking Sector Employees In Delhi-NCR, India 90-97 11.
 Indian Exchange Traded Funds Market - A Systematic Literature Review 98-106

-Spe ecial Issue April- 2022 ISSN 2393-9451 On-Demand Ride Hailing Services (R Purposes: A Case Of Kerala, India HS) For Commuting 107-113 Personal Financial Planning And Fina A Study On School Teachers In Jorha e 114-122 14.
-Role Of Education In The Developme ent Of Entrepreneurial Intention 123-132 15.
-Role Of Social Media On Environme ntal Practices 133-140 The Impact Of Environmental Consc And Perceived Quality Of Green Proc Of Millennials In NCT Of Delhi.
-141-149 Understanding of The Level Of Integr Sri Lankan Economies With The App 150-159
+Special Issue April- 2022 ISSN 2393-9451 12.
+On-Demand Ride l Purposes: A Case O Hailing Services (RHS) For Commuting Of Kerala, India 107-113 Planning And Financial wellbeing: Teachers In Jorhat District, Assam 114-122 14.
+Role Of Education In The Development Of Entrepreneurial Intention 123-132 15.
+Role Of Social Med lia On Environmental Practices 133-140 rironmental Consciousness, Environmental Attitude lity Of Green Products On Green Consumer Behavio ICT Of Delhi. our 141-149 The Level Of Integration Between India And nies With The Application Of (DCC)-MGARCH 150-159